Painter602/Painter602/README.md

 - 👋 Hi, I’m @Painter602
 - 👀 I’m interested in ...

-	Games: current main game is Elite Dangerous, but I also play Civilization and Crusader Kings.
+	Games: current main game is Star Citizen, and Civilization VI.
+	Other games have included Elite Dangerous and Crusader Kings.

 	Graphics software: Affinity, and Blender

-	Programming environment: currently Python
+	Programming environment: currently Rust and Python

 	I have a background in --ix environments and SQL databases.